adstriegel/cse20289-fa23/assignments/baseline/README.md

     Already up to date.

 The `git pull` command looks inside the `.git` subdirectory to figure out where the remote repository is and then attempts to pull down any updates from that remote repository.
 Since we just cloned the repository, there should not be any updates.
 The act of doing a `clone` or `pull` are read-only commands and as such do not require any credentials if the repository is public.

+> Should we `fetch` or should we `pull`, what is the [difference](https://www.geeksforgeeks.org/git-difference-between-git-fetch-and-git-pull/)?
+The answer is it depends.  `pull` tries basically bring you up to date and to fast-forward merge.
+That usually is OK but not always if lots of contributors are changing lots of things.  `fetch` takes a kinder, gentler approach.
+Think of `pull` = `fetch` + `merge`

 ### Summary - Task 1